wihl/Timberwolf/README.txt

 ### Running the tests

+Before submitting a patch for approval, you should run the tests with:
+    mvn test

-The tests can be run by running "mvn test".
-There are a number of integrated tests that you can also run, but you must create the file {project}/testing.properties file that specifies the following properties:
+There are a number of integrated tests that you can also run if you'd like, but they are ignored by default.
+In order to run the integrated tests, you must have a working instance of hbase and exchange to test against.
+And then you must create the file {project}/testing.properties that specifies the following properties:

 * *ZooKeeperQuorum*: This must specify the machine hosting your zookeeper instance.